 Federal Student Loans

 Federal student loans can be divided into more categories:

 Visit the Federal Student Aid website to get details on your federal loans.
 You can use your FSA ID to access your information quickly.

 Private Student Loans

 Private loans are issued by lenders, banks and credit unions.
-For example, Iowa Student Loan offers private student loan options to students and parents to help pay for college.
+For example, ISL Education Lending offers private student loan options to students and parents to help pay for college.
 The promissory notes or credit agreements you signed to take out the loans will include contact information for your lender or loan servicer.
-Can’t find your paperwork?
+Can't find your paperwork?
 The financial aid office at your college or university can help you.

 Federal loans have fixed interest rates, while private loans can have either variable or fixed rates.
 A fixed rate will never change over the life of the loan.
 A variable interest rate will rise and fall with market conditions.